Who we are and what we do

 - address concerns about your studies

-- develop strategies for academic success from first-year to graduation
+- apply strategies for academic success from first-year to graduation

-- problem-solve if you are struggling in school
+- develop an action plan if you are struggling in school

-- explore academic options when faced with personal/family emergency
+- explore academic options (including academic policies) when faced with personal/family emergency

-- determine where to go for additional information
+- determine where to go for additional support

 Think of your academic success as a shared responsibility: work with your advisors, your instructors and others to achieve your educational and career goals.